by Glen Herbert

 “Listen,” says Nance.
 “It sounds like rain on a roof.”
 And it really does.
 Large vats line the room, each filled with a roiling mixture of grain and yeast.
 The gas being released as bubbles is responsible for the sound and the smell, which is somewhere between beer and bread and turpentine.

 It’s an attractive facility, miles away conceptually and physically from the clandestine stills that come to mind whenever we think of moonshine.
-The Copper Barrel Distillery, which opened its doors this past April, is a boutique on par with the micro-wineries of Napa Valley.
+The Copper Barrel Distillery, which was established on North Wilkesboro’s main street in 2015, is a boutique on par with the micro-wineries of Napa Valley.
 The building, once home to a furniture manufacturer, has been restored to bring out its character as well as its heritage.
 The idea behind the distillery itself is one built on those concepts as well: character and heritage.

 After striking up a conversation which Roger Lee “Buck” Nance in the showroom, he pulled us aside, asking in a hushed tone if we’d like to see the machinery.
 While the operation is entirely legal, operating under a complex mesh of regulations and licenses, for most of his life, Nance has lived somewhere outside of the law, or at least on the fringes of it.
 He knew Junior Johnson and had a hand in some of the white liquor (he doesn’t call it moonshine in conversation, rather white liquor or corn liquor or just shine) that Johnson transported came from Nance’s stills or those he tended while he was learning the craft.